-Upon the completion of this offering, our amended and restated certificate of incorporation will authorize us to issue up to shares of common stock, \$0.000001 par value per share, and shares of preferred stock, \$0.000001 par value per share, all of which shares of preferred stock will be undesignated.
+Upon the completion of this offering, our amended and restated certificate of incorporation will authorize us to issue up to 300,000,000 shares of common stock, \$0.000001 par value per share, and 10,000,000 shares of preferred stock, \$0.000001 par value per share, all of which shares of preferred stock will be undesignated.
 Our board of directors may establish the rights and preferences of the preferred stock from time to time.

-As of December 31, 2020, we had outstanding shares of common stock, held by stockholders of record.
-As of December 31, 2020, after giving effect to the conversion of all of the outstanding shares of our convertible preferred stock, there would have been shares of common stock issued and outstanding, held by stockholders of record.
+As of December 31, 2020, we had outstanding 20,591,554 shares of common stock, held by 22 stockholders of record.
+As of December 31, 2020, after giving effect to the conversion of all of the outstanding shares of our convertible preferred stock, including Series C convertible preferred stock issued through the date of this prospectus, there would have been 109,812,253 shares of common stock issued and outstanding, held by 49 stockholders of record.

-In March 2020, we issued 4,700,000 shares of our common stock to the shareholders of Immetacyte pursuant to our acquisition of Immetacyte.
-Of these shares, 2,636,667 shares are subject to restrictions on transfer and achievement of certain regulatory approval and development milestones.
+In March 2020, we issued 5,640,000 shares of our common stock to the shareholders of Immetacyte pursuant to our acquisition of Immetacyte.